formspree/blogophonic-hugo/README.md

 ## Site Configuration

-The following site configuration options are found in the `config.toml` file at the root of your Hugo site. **Recommended:** Simply copy the file from the `/exampleSite` directory included in the theme and edit to fit your project.
+The following site configuration options are found in the `config.toml` file at the root of this Hugo site.

 ### Font Options